 Very Green Iced Tea

-Want a zingingly refreshing recipe for iced tea made with matcha green tea?
+You don’t want an iced green tea?
 Oh go on, at least try it.
 It’s very good.

 I made Green Ginger Lemonade from Sabrina Ghayour’s Feasts a couple of weeks ago.
 I love it.
 It’s so refreshing.
 And I wondered what it would be like with some green tea added in to make it a little energy booster.
-In fairness the citrus, mint, ginger and sugar in this makes it a bit of a pick-me-up anyway but yes adding in some green tea makes it just that bit more of a booster.
+In fairness the citrus, mint, ginger and sugar in this makes it a bit of a pick-me-up anyway.
+But yes adding in some green tea makes it just that bit more of a booster.

 Hope you try this and enjoy it – and the gorgeous sunshine!